 Our #1 favorite sharp-tipped felt eyeliner is the LANCOME Ultra-precise felt tip waterproof eyeliner.
 It’s just the best!!

 Make sure that your liquid liner is not too watery or thick.

 The liquid should be free-flowing to create smooth lines.

-looking for a complete list of eyeliners for hooded eyes?
+Looking for a complete list of the best eyeliners for hooded eyes?
 Check this list of the best eyeliners for hooded eyes (pencils, liquids, and creams)

 3. Prep your eyelids

 Just like skin prep is critical before makeup application, eye prep is equally vital to get a smooth finish.

 and some solutions even help tighten the skin around the eyes and make them look more lifted and bright.